To Bag is to Prune: Empirics

 Most data sets are standard with a few additions which are thought to be of interest.
 For instance, many of the standard regression data sets have a limited number of features with respect to the number of observations.
 A less standard inclusion like \textit{NBA Salary} has 483 observations and 26 features. \textit{Crime Florida} pushes it much further with a total of 98 features and 90 observations.
 Those data sets are interesting because avoiding CV could generate larger payoffs in higher-dimensional setups.
 Still in the high-dimensional realm, but with the additional complication of non-\textit{iid} data, are the 6 US macroeconomic data sets based on \cite{mccracken2020fred}.\footnote{Bagging has received attention of its own in the macroeconomic forecasting literature \citep{inoue2008useful,hillebrand2010benefits,hillebrand2020bagging}.
 However, nearly all studies consider the more common problem of variable selection via hard-thresholding rules -- like t-tests \citep{lee2020bootstrap}.
 Those strategies are akin to what discussed in section \ref{sec:modavg}, and cannot (and do not) strive for automatic pruning.
 Nevertheless, the motivation for using Bagging in their context is very close to what described for trees in section \ref{sec:setar}.} Moreover, traditional CV can be overoptimistic in a time series context and avoiding it could help \citep{bergmeir2018note}.
 The 3 macroeconomic variables are quarterly GDP growth, unemployment change and inflation.
 I consider predicting those variables at an horizon of 1 quarter ($h=1$) and 2 quarters ($h=2$).
 Further information on data sets is gathered in Table \ref{tab_datasets}.
 I do a 70-30 training-test split for all data sets.

 Beyond Boosting, MARS, and their novel variants, I include a few benchmark models.
-Those include LASSO, RF with default tuning parameters (\texttt{mtry}=$\sfrac{1}{3}$), a cost-complexity pruned regression tree, and two different neural networks (shallow and deep).
+Those include LASSO, RF with default tuning parameters (\texttt{mtry}=$\sfrac{1}{3}$), a cost-complexity pruned regression tree, and two different neural networks.
+The first NN is shallow (2 layers of 32 and 16 neurons) and is inspired from \cite{kellyml}.
+Such an architecture has provided reasonable performance on Canadian \citep{rapportMFQ} and UK macroeconomic data \cite{GCMS}.
+The second is a deep NN (DNN, with 10 layers of 100 neurons) following the recommendations of \cite{olson2018modern} for small data sets.
 Many additional NNs details are in Appendix \ref{sec:nndetails}.
 For macro data sets, benchmarks additionally include an autoregressive model of order 2 (AR) and a factor-augmented regression with 2 lags (FA-AR) which are widely known to be hard to beat \citep{stock1999forecasting,KLS2019,GCLSS2018}.

-Remaining details needed to replicate results are in Appendix \ref{sec:empdet}.
+For all data sets, I keep 70\% of observations for training (and optimizing hyperparameters if needed) and the remaining 30\% to evaluate performance.
+For cross-sectional data sets, those observations are chosen randomly.
+For time series applications, I keep the observations that consist of the first 70\% in the sample as the training set.
+The test set starts before the 2001 recession and ends in 2014, which conveniently includes two recessions.
+Lastly, a seldomly binding outlier filter is implemented.
+Every prediction that is larger than twice the maximal absolute difference (in the training sample) with respect to the mean is replaced by the RF prediction (which is immune to outliers since it cannot extrapolate).
+This last addition is particularly helpful to prevent wildly negative $R^2_{\text{test}}$ for non-tuned plain MARS and (less frequently) Boosting.

+The $X$ matrix for the macroeconomic data sets is based on \cite{MRF}'s recommendations for ML algorithms when applied to macro data, which is itself a twist (for statistical efficiency and less computational demand) on well-accepted time series transformations (to achieve stationarity) as detailed in \cite{mccracken2020fred}.
+Each data set has 212 observations and around 600 predictors.
+The number of features varies across macro data sets because a mild screening rule was implemented ex-ante, the latter helping to decrease computing time.